 The next NAVI-10 GPU is here from AMD in the form of the RX 5600 XT.
 AMD has been on quite a roll with their CPU and GPU releases as of late.
 They continue to release solid hardware with good performance.
 Driver stability has improved with the latest version of Adrenalin 2020 and continues to improve.
 The sample I received is the XFX RX 5600 XT THICC II Pro Boost.
 There won’t be a reference card directly from AMD for the RX 5600 XT.
 Cards will only be available from board partners.
 The RX 5600 XT is launched at $279 market and according to AMD is designed to chew through 1080p games at the highest in-game settings while still maintaining a playable frame rate.
 According to the research AMD has done at the market where this card is specifically targeted, AMD chose to use 6 GB of RAM vs. 8 GB.
 Specification wise, the RX 5600 XT is really close to the RX 5700 with the RX 5700 having higher clocks and 2 GB more RAM.

-Product Name/Link to Website: AMD RX 5600 XT
+Product Name and Website: AMD RX 5600 XT

 |Radeon RX 5600 XT|